Nathaniel Essex, also known as Mr. Sinister, has been a shadow-player in human history for over a century.

 To his horror and dismay he realized that Rebecca had penetrated his secret labs and had a severe miscarriage while in the process of freeing his subjects.
 Her last works to Essex were: "To me, you are... utterly… and contemptibly… sinister!"

 Essex accepted Nur's offer in 1874.
-Using Terrigen Mists stolen from the wreckage of the Inhuman colony ship, Nur directed Essex into painful forced evolution, kept alive by the arcane technologies of a Celestial science vessel that Nur had commandeered some 800 years prior.
+Using Terrigen Mists stolen from the wreckage of the original Inhuman colony ship, Nur directed Essex into painful forced evolution, kept alive by the arcane technologies of a Celestial science vessel that Nur had commandeered some 800 years prior.
 Essex emerged from the other end more ghost than human.

 He chafed under Nur's influence, and relocated to New York in 1882.
 There he met the progenitor of the Summers Clan, Daniel Summers, and began a long-term breeding program aimed at encouraging metahumans to reproduce with one another.
 While living in New York, Sinister was approached by another immortal, one older even than Nur.
 Vandal Savage recognized the virtue of Sinister's work.
 Savage and Nur had clashed repeatedly over the aeons.
 Savage explained that Nur had been corrupted by his Celestial technology.
 Savage assisted Sinister in developing a modified version of the Techno-Organic Virus and infected Nur with it while the First Mutant was emerging from stasis under London.
 This defeated Nur's ambition to conquer the world and forced him back into his Celestial sarcophagus for decades to come.